Kapi2910/kapi2910.github.io/index.md

 * I under [Dr. Suman Niranjan](https://logisticsresearch.unt.edu/content/niranjan-suman) in the Jimm McNatt Institute of Logistics Research, UNT, Denton.
 In this project, I was responsible for the simulation and network optimization of the COVID-19 Cold Chain in the state of Madhya Pradesh.

-## Hobbies
+## About Me

+- I have a deep regard for mathematics and it is my pass time activity to learn and solve problems in math.
+- I also have an acute sense of taste and smell owing to my interest in cooking.
-In my free time, I play chess.
+- In my free time, I play chess.
 I am always open to a good match on [Lichess](https://lichess.org/@/AadityaP)

 <!--
 You can use HTML elements in Markdown, such as the comment element, and they won't be affected by a markdown parser.
 However, if you create an HTML element in your markdown file, you cannot use markdown syntax within that element's contents.
 -->